tsathoqqua/limadocs/docs/source/index.rst

 how to `install <Installation.html>`_ the project.
 A small helper on `messaging <documentation/Messaging.html>`_ and `how to use the AUTODOC system <documentation/Autodocs.html>`_ inside the mudlib is also available.

+An `LPC Basics for LIMA <documentation/Basic_LIMA_Guide.html>`_ is available, and might be useful for people new to LPC and MUDs.

 Latest changes
 ==============
 - `Changes in 1.1a3 (Current version) <versions/11a3.html>`_